History of Dedham, Massachusetts, 1800–1899: Fire Department

 A fire truck made by Paul Revere was purchased by a group of citizens and donated to the Town in 1800 as "a public utility and a very great security against the calamities of fire."
 It was known as Hero No. 1.
 It was stationed at the Connecticut Corner firehouse.
 A second hand tub, the Good Intent No. 2, was purchased in 1802 and stationed in the central village.
 The third engine, the Enterprise, was purchased in 1826.

 In 1831, Town Meeting purchased eight more engines, including the Niagara and Water Witch.
 These two, together with the Hero, Good Intent, and Enterprise, were all located in the First Parish.
 The first steam engine was purchased in 1872.

 Each engine had its own company of men attached to it and keen was the rivalry existing between the organizations.
 The Norfolk House was often selected for the annual meetings and dinners of the different companies for the next 40 years.

 A firehouse in East Dedham was constructed in 1846 on Milton Street near the Old Stone Mill.
 It was used until 1897, when the firehouse on Bussey Street was constructed.
 Hose Number 3 was purchased by the town for the Milton Street station in 1891 and then moved to the Bussey Street location.
 That building also housed a supply wagon.

 The central fire house was built at the corner of Washington and Bryant Streets.
 It housed Steamer Number 1, Hose Number 1, and Hook and Ladder Number 1.
 Both Hose Number 1, which carried 1,000' of hose, and Hook and Ladder Number 1, were drawn by two horses.

 Selectmen

+Selectmen were elected by neighborhood, not town-wide; East Dedham was not afforded their own selectman.